-This is so we can look at how to improve your care.
+This is so we can look at how to improve care.

-We will also share the results with residents and their families, as well as the staff working in the care homes.
+We will also share the results with residents and their family, as well as the staff working in the care home.

 No resident, family member, staff member or care home will be named.